Skip to content

 Feeding and nutrition

-Make sure you provide your Scottish Fold cat with a nutritious, balanced diet.
-If you buy your kitten from a breeder, get them to provide you with a feeding schedule so you can stick to their routine and feed at the same time every day.
+Make sure you provide your Scottish Fold with a nutritious, balanced diet.
+If you buy your kitten from a breeder, ask for their feeding schedule so you can stick to their routine and feed them at the same time every day.

 Grooming

 A weekly comb or brush will keep a short-haired Scottish Fold coat soft and in good condition.
-Long-haired Folds need more attention as they have longer hair on their thighs, a tail plume, toe tufts and tufts on their ears.
+Long-haired cats need more attention as they can get knotty easily.
+They tend to have longer hair on their thighs, a tail plume, toe tufts and tufts on their ears.
 They may have a ‘ruff’ around their neck too.

 Scottish Folds are moderately active cats and will enjoy playing with interactive toys.
 A cat tree or perch will also keep them entertained.
 Regular exercise will help to prevent them from becoming overweight so make sure you always have time to play with them.